rho-contracts/rho-cc-promise/README.md

 License
 -------

-The project is licensed under the Mozilla Public License Version 2.0.
+The project is dually licensed under the Mozilla Public License Version 2.0, and the MIT license.
+You may use either one, at your option.